openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 Step 2.
 Register the External LTI Provider
 ==========================================

-To register the external LTI provider, you’ll add the **LTI Passports** policy key to the course's advanced settings.
+To register the external LTI provider, you add the **LTI Passports** policy key to the course's advanced settings.

 #.
 On the **Advanced Settings** page, locate the **LTI Passports**